googlemaps-samples/js-3d-area-explorer/README.md

 The app part of the repository is self contained and can be used as is (after updating the configuration).
 This will show the globe with 3D tiles.
 Centered on the `location` setting in `config.json`.
 It will be filled with places from the Google Places API (configured in `config.json`).

 The demo folder contains additional code to render a configuration UI to play with the settings in the `config.json`.
 The code is added to the deployment by way of the `/demo/Dockerfile`.

+## Terms of Service
+This library uses Google Maps Platform services, and any use of Google Maps Platform is subject to the Terms of Service.

+For clarity, this library, and each underlying component, is not a Google Maps Platform Core Service.

+## Support
+This library is offered via an open source license.
+It is not governed by the Google Maps Platform Support Technical Support Services Guidelines, the SLA, or the Deprecation Policy (however, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service).

+This library adheres to semantic versioning to indicate when backwards-incompatible changes are introduced.
+Accordingly, while the library is in version 0.x, backwards-incompatible changes may be introduced at any time.

+If you find a bug, or have a feature request, please file an issue on GitHub.
+If you would like to get answers to technical questions from other Google Maps Platform developers, ask through one of our developer community channels.
+If you'd like to contribute, please check the Contributing guide.

+You can also discuss this library on our Discord server.